Chizaram-Julius/Responsive-Landing-Page-Design/README.md

 ---

-## 📸 Responsive Landing Page Design

-A modern, mobile-friendly landing page exploring **“Where should photographers grow their business — on a personal website or social media?”**
-Built with **HTML** and **CSS**, this project focuses on clean design, accessibility, and seamless responsiveness across all screen sizes.

 ### 🧠 **Overview**

 This project was designed to practice **responsive web design** principles while highlighting the importance of a strong online presence for creative professionals like photographers.